vuejs-templates/webpack/README.md

   - HTML minified with [html-minifier](https://github.com/kangax/html-minifier).
   - CSS across all components extracted into a single file and minified with [cssnano](https://github.com/ben-eb/cssnano).
   - All static assets compiled with version hashes for efficient long-term caching, and a production `index.html` is auto-generated with proper URLs to these generated assets.
+  - Ability to reference libraries from a CDN of your choice when building in production, falling back to node_modules when developing.
   - Use `npm run build --report`to build with bundle size analytics.

 - `npm run unit`: Unit tests run in PhantomJS with [Karma](http://karma-runner.github.io/0.13/index.html) + [Mocha](http://mochajs.org/) + [karma-webpack](https://github.com/webpack/karma-webpack).